synth-mania/LLM-researcher-old/README.md

 This project is licensed under the MIT License - see the [LICENSE] file for details.

 ## Acknowledgments
-- Ollama team for their local LLM runtime
 - DuckDuckGo for their search API
-- James Warburton (i.e. TheBlewish) for initially creating this project
+- James Warburton (i.e. TheBlewish) for creating the parent project from which this is derived.

 ## Disclaimer
 This project is for educational purposes only.
 Ensure you comply with the terms of service of all APIs and services used.